tendermint/tendermint/UPGRADING.md

 ## v0.26.0

-New 0.26.0 release contains a lot of changes to core data types.
+New 0.26.0 release contains a lot of changes to core data types and protocols.
 It is not compatible to the old versions and there is no straight forward way to update old data to be compatible with the new version.